sudharavali/Write-Count-Prediction-for-Encrypted-Main-Memory/report1/report1.md

 The design is divided into four main components:

-- **Main Memory**: Simulation model of the main memory that stores all address blocks from the address trace file.
+- **Main Memory (MM)** : Simulation model of the main memory that stores all address blocks from the address trace file.
-- **Cache with Write History Holder**: 2MB LLC with a LRU replacement policy and n-way set associativity (n is an adjustable parameter in the model).
+- **Cache ($) with Write History Holders**: 2MB LLC with a LRU replacement policy and n-way set associativity (n is an adjustable parameter in the model).
-- **Pattern Fifo**: This is used to keep track of cache miss history.
+- **Pattern FIFO**: This is used to keep track of cache miss history.
-- **Predicted Write Count Buffer** (pwcBuf): This buffer stores the predicted write count.
+- **Predicted Write Count Buffer (pwcBuff)**: This buffer stores the predicted write count.
 On a cache miss, the buffer is read and compared to actual write count